-There are many provincial organizations that share our interest in community based seniors services and are part of the healthy aging network in British Columbia.
+There are many provincial and national organizations that share our interest in community based seniors services and are part of the healthy aging network in British Columbia.
 Please visit their websites to learn about their programs and resources, and how to connect with them.

 Ability411 is a website from CanAssist at the University of Victoria that answers questions about technologies and equipment to help BC seniors remain independent and safe.
 Ability411 provides information on a wide range of devices designed to assist seniors in areas such as eating, mobility, dressing, memory and recreation.
 Visitors can browse answers provided to previous questions and, if they can’t find what they’re looking for, ask a question of their own.
 Ability411 staff provide a personalized answer within three business days.
 The site also provides links to equipment rental and loan programs in BC, health organizations for seniors, support services for caregivers, and other resources.